tools-study/journal/drafts/draft_49.md

 ## 6. Open Questions and Experimental Roadmap

-Six questions remain that a Harvard-PI-scale R01 could bring to decisive answers in a two-to-four-year horizon.
+Six questions in a two-to-four-year horizon.

 **First**, is the Ciceri epigenetic barrier generalizable beyond cortical neurons to β-cells, cardiomyocytes, and hepatocytes?
 Hergenreder's cross-lineage data are encouraging (Hergenreder et al., 2024) but single-cell chromatin profiling of the relevant progenitor populations in each lineage — with systematic loss-of-function of EZH2, EHMT1/2, and DOT1L — is needed.